 The project leverages on this market opportunity to mobilize Tanzania’s sugar industry, which dates back to the 1920s, to quickly increase the country’s production of bioethanol and meet demand.
 The process of refining sugar produces a thick sugary syrup called molasses, a material that can also be used to produce bioethanol, an alternative to solid fuel for household cooking and heating.
 Government regulation will incentivize existing sugar production plants to increase the production of fuel grade bioethanol.
 It is expected that the adoption of this clean fuel will allow families to reduce expenses on cooking fuels by 70%, from 80,000 Tanzanian shillings (35 dollars) to 24,000 (10 dollars) every month.

 The bioethanol will be available to customers through the development of a distribution network.
 The companies contracted by the project to perform this task will have to guarantee that the majority of sales agents employed are women, who will be trained and accredited by the project to safely handle both the fuel and stoves.
 They will also be responsible for teaching customers how to use the modern stoves, a step essential to the initiative’s success.

 This “market enabling framework,” as the approach is called, goes beyond promoting the adoption of clean cooking fuels.
 It turns the lack of clean cooking fuels into an economic opportunity to incubate several new industries manufacturing bioethanol and stoves, and to create new jobs.
-Plans are already in place to expand the programme to 20 countries in Africa and Asia, where 83 percent of the world’s population still relying on traditional cooking methods resides.
+Plans are already in place to expand the programme to 20 countries in Africa and Asia, home to 83 percent of the world’s population that still relies on traditional cooking methods.